FluffyKebab/PlusStack/README.md

 In Plus Stack functions can also be used as arguments.

 ### The execution of custom functions
-The arguments passed to the custom function will be added
+The arguments passed to the custom function will be added to the memory

 ## Function definitions
 ### Push ]